stable

 doIPMA()

-Performs an importance-performance matrix analyis (IPMA).
+Performs an importance-performance matrix analysis (IPMA).

 doNonlinearEffectsAnalysis()